Advice Without Research Is Bad Advice

 The moderator has obviously has not taken an actual look at our cushion in action or visited the Aquila website to read the clinical studies page.
 She may not be aware that studies involving our cushions have been published in medical journals as well.
 One published study was written by a physician who had pressure sores himself before using the Aquila cushion.

-The fact is Aquila cushions have proven to have better pressure relieving and injury healing characteristics than any cushion on the market.
+The fact is Aquila wheelchair cushions have proven to have better pressure relieving and injury healing characteristics than any other wheelchair cushion on the market.

 To further illustrate the vast advantage our cushion has over a static cushion our website shows a pressure mapping video of our cushion heads up against a Roho air floatation static cushion.
 It illustrates the degree of pressure relief attained with our automatic cushion versus the constant pressure of the static Roho cushion.
 The superiority of our cushion over a Roho is obvious.